sladericewatkins/onecms7/README.md

 If you'd prefer to just report it, please do so using the [issues tab](https://github.com/sladewatkins/website/issues).

-## Report security issues (live site)
+## Report security issues
-Though, for security issues relating to the server I use on sladewatkins.com directly, I ask you [reach out privately](https://www.sladewatkins.com/contact/).
+Please see the [SECURITY.md](https://github.com/sladewatkins/website/blob/master/SECURITY.md) file for more information on reporting security issues.